dart-archive/www.dartlang.org/src/site/articles/web-ui/index.markdown

 application or even across several applications.

-Web components allows us to import other components using `<link rel="components">` tags.
+Web components allows us to import other components using `<link rel="import">` tags.
 For example, suppose we created a file `clickcounter.html` that contains the declaration of the click-counter component as we had above.
 Then the preceding example could be rewritten as follows: